cartant/ts-action/README.md

 console.log(fooAction); // { type: "FOO", name: "alice" }
 ```

-The `props` method is similar to the `payload` method, but with `props`, the specified properties are added to the action itself - rather than a `payload` property.
+The `props` function is similar to the `payload` function, but with `props`, the specified properties are added to the action itself - rather than a `payload` property.

 <a name="creator"></a>

 ### creator

-Instead of passing a `config` to the `action` method, a creator function can be passed like this:
+Instead of passing a `config` to the `action` function, a creator function can be passed like this:

 ```ts
 const foo = action("FOO", (name: string) => ({ name }));